TimothyLambden/starter-academic/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: My first Blog post!
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Why I decided to create my own website and why you should too

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Welcome 👋 We know that first impressions are important, here's my first post!

 # Link this post with a project
 projects: []

 # Date published
  date: "2020-12-13T00:00:00Z"

 # Date updated
 lastmod: "2020-12-13T00:00:00Z"